RL Fine-Tuning Heals OOD Forgetting in SFT: Introduction

-Numerous studies have explored how RL helps SFT in post-training: a growing body of work argues that SFT tends to memorize or overfit the training distribution, whereas RL yields better out-of-distribution (OOD) generalization~\citep{kirk2023understanding, chu2025sftmemorizesrlgeneralizes}; others emphasize that KL-regularized RL counteracts SFT's drift from the base model~\citep{fu2025srft}, and that rule-based or structure-aware RL can significantly strengthen reasoning~\citep{xie2025logicrlunleashingllmreasoning}.
+\looseness=-1 Prior studies have explored how RL helps SFT in post-training: a growing body of work argues that SFT tends to memorize or overfit the training distribution, whereas RL yields better out-of-distribution (OOD) generalization~\citep{kirk2023understanding, chu2025sftmemorizesrlgeneralizes}; others emphasize that KL-regularized RL counteracts SFT's drift from the base model~\citep{fu2025srft}, and that rule-based or structure-aware RL can significantly strengthen reasoning~\citep{xie2025logicrlunleashingllmreasoning}.
 The authors in~\citep{xie2025logicrlunleashingllmreasoning} note that SFT pulls the policy of a model away from its base initialization, and specific RL recipes can boost reasoning.
 These empirical findings help to partially explore the high-level picture of two-stage fine-tuning, however, the understanding on the synergy of SFT and RL is still inconclusive.
-In addition, the evolution of OOD performance during the two-stage fine-tuning also lacks a deeper investigation.
-To fill the gaps in the above issues, we perform full-parameter SFT and RL fine-tuning and analyze the Out-Of-Distribution (OOD) and In-Distribution (ID) reasoning behaviors of two popular open-sourced models: LLaMA-3.2-11B~\citep{grattafiori2024LLaMA} and Qwen-2.5-7B~\citep{qwen2.5}.
-Specifically, we continuously track their ID and OOD performance at different checkpoints on various reasoning tasks, including the \textit{GeneralPoints, Navigation and Rank-Determinant Computation} tasks.
+In particular, the evolution of OOD performance during the two-stage fine-tuning lacks a deep investigation.

+To fill the gaps in the above issues, we perform full-parameter SFT and RLFT and study the Out-Of-Distribution (OOD) and In-Distribution (ID) reasoning behaviors of two popular open-sourced models: LLaMA-3.2-11B-Vision~\citep{grattafiori2024LLaMA} and Qwen-2.5-7B~\citep{qwen2.5}.
+Specifically, we track their ID and OOD performance at different checkpoints on various reasoning tasks, including the \textit{GeneralPoints, Navigation and Rank-Determinant Computation} tasks.
 These controlled environments allow us to monitor and disentangle the evolution of model performance and investigate the roles of SFT and RL in the whole process.

-During fine-tuning, we observed that: (1) OOD reasoning performance will \textbf{peak rapidly in very early stage of SFT} and then degrades slowly as SFT continues.
-Such OOD forgetting is hard to capture by the traditional overfitting detection methods, as the learning curves for ID training/test loss will continue to decline.
-(2) \textbf{RL is not black magic for reasoning}.
-It can recover the OOD forgetting in SFT instead of surpassing its peak performance.
+During fine-tuning, we observe that: (1) OOD reasoning performance \textbf{peaks rapidly in the very early stage of SFT} and then degrades slowly as SFT continues.
+Such \textbf{OOD forgetting} is hard to capture by the traditional overfitting detection methods, as the learning curves for ID training/test loss will continue to decline.
+(2) \textbf{RL does not uniformly improve OOD reasoning from arbitrary SFT checkpoints}.
+It can recover OOD forgetting in SFT but barely surpasses the peak OOD performance already reached by earlier SFT.
 The recovery is only effective within a certain range of SFT checkpoints and we identify the shape of advantage distribution as the main cause of it.